union-debugger/union-debugger/README.md

 - running a program (with or without arguments);
 - single stepping in a program;
 - catching signals and printing them;
-- setting breakpoints at given addresses in the program;
+- setting breakpoints at given addresses in the program (even if not running);
-- enabling, disabling or listing breakpoints;
+- removing, enabling, disabling or listing breakpoints;
-- backtracing an error (unfinished).
+- backtracing an error.

 The debugger features a GDB/LLDB-like command line interface with various commands and auto-complete (using `linenoise`) allowing the user to perform